metafates/mangal/README.md

 Example of usage:

-    mangal inline --source Manganelo --query "death note" --manga first --chapters "@Vol.1 @"  -d
+    mangal inline --source Manganelo --query "death note" --manga first --chapters all  -d

-> This will download the first volume of "Death Note" from Manganelo.
+> This will download all chapters of the "Death Note" from Manganelo.

 Type `mangal help inline` for more information